|

 to the temperature sensors via a PC's serial port.

-The serial port interface circuit was taken from page 21 of the
+The serial port interface circuit was taken from page 21 of (an older revision of) the

 Maxim Application Note 74: Reading and Writing iButtons via Serial Interfaces,